 A carry-on bag is the best bag as far as a great packing tip goes.
-By packing just your carry-on bag, you’ll save upwards of $100 in excess baggage fees if you’re flying.
+By packing just your carry-on bag, you’ll save over $100 in excess baggage fees if you fly.
 You’ll also save time because you won’t have to worry about the hassle of waiting at baggage claim for the carousel to get fired up.

 4. Travel Light

-If you’re not taking a long trip, or you can get by on very little, you may be fine with a minimalist backpack as a carry-on bag.
-Slender in profile, it can hold a laptop, a change of clothes, and a few travel essentials, allowing you to grab and go when the time comes.
+If you’re not taking a long trip or can get by on very little, you may be OK with a minimalist backpack as a carry-on bag.
+Slender the profile can hold a laptop, a change of clothes, and a few travel essentials, allowing you to grab and go when the time comes.
 Additionally, it has a headphone and a USB charging port for convenience.

 Another way to go lightweight is with a slim minimalist wallet with RFID-blocking technology.
 There’s a money clip and space to hold up to 20 credit cards and a driver’s license.
-It’s basically like something out of Star Wars.
+It’s basically like a thing out of Star Wars.